In Haskell, functions must always return the same consistent type. There

 easier to grasp way.
 We’ve also seen that using these higher-level

-can lead to smaller, easier to read code.
+qualities of Maybe can lead to smaller, easier to read code.